sublee/subl.ee/resume.md

 :   Commercializes AI technology by AI speekers or platforms.
     {: .note }

-:   Design and develop NSML which is an ML research cloud platform for
+:   Design and develop NSML which is a cloud ML research platform for
     large-scale models.

     In [HyperCLOVA][] project, develop an inference API and preprocessing tools